-Columbia Water & Light offers a one-time rebate for qualifying photovoltaic systems of \$500 per kilowatt up to ten kilowatts.
-If a customer wants to install a larger system, requests must be approved by the Columbia Water & Light Director.
+Columbia Water & Light offers a one-time rebate for qualifying photovoltaic systems of \$500 per kilowatt up to ten kilowatts and a tiered rebate system for larger systems.
 Customers installing a solar water heating system can qualify for up to \$800 in rebates.

-In calendar year 2015, \$52,872 in solar electric system rebates were provided.
+In calendar year 2016, \$154,065 in solar electric system rebates were provided.
 In 2014, Solar Energy Loans were made available to customers with the same terms as the existing Home Performance with Energy Star Loan program.
 To be eligible for a Solar Energy Loan, customers' property must meet specific energy efficiency improvement requirements.
-In calendar year 2015, there was two solar loan issued.
+In calendar year 2016, there were two solar loans issued totaling \$23,859.